Emma Thomas: 1993–2000: Early career and breakthrough

 While attending UCL, Thomas completed an unpaid internship with Working Title Films and worked as a runner and a receptionist.
-After earning her bachelor's degree in ancient history in 1993, she was promoted to a production coordinator for the studio.
+After earning her bachelor's degree in ancient history in 1993, she was promoted to production coordinator for the studio.
 The first film that she produced was the short feature Doodlebug (1997), which depicts a man anxiously trying to kill a bug-like creature in his flat.
-She and Nolan created the work on 16mm film during their time at university.
+She and Nolan created the work on 16 mm film during their time at university.

 After plans to create a full-length feature, Larry Mahoney, were scrapped, Thomas produced her first feature, Following (1998), with Nolan and Jeremy Theobald, who stars as an unemployed young writer who follows strangers in London in hopes of receiving material for his first novel, but is drawn into a criminal underworld where he fails to keep his distance.
 The film was conceived on a production budget of around £3,000 and was filmed on weekends over the course of a year, with scenes being rehearsed extensively to preserve film stock.
 Following was positively received by film critics and won several awards at various film festivals.

 Thomas pitched Nolan's screenplay for their breakthrough film Memento (2000), which follows a man with anterograde amnesia who uses photographs, notes and tattoos to hunt his wife's murderer, to Aaron Ryder of Newmarket Films, who lauded the script.
 The film was given a budget of $4.5 million and was distributed by Newmarket to 500 theatres in the United States after it was rejected by other studios, who feared that it would not attract a wide audience.
 Thomas was credited as an associate producer of Memento, which received critical acclaim and several accolades, including two nominations at the 74th Academy Awards.
 Six critics listed it as one of the best films of the 2000s.
 She also assisted director Stephen Frears during the production of High Fidelity (2000).